shreya-amagowni/Personal-Finance-Dashboard/README.md

 - Expose port 5000 (or configure your host to map it).
 If your host assigns a dynamic port, set an env var `PORT` (e.g., `PORT=8080`) and update `backend/server.js` to use `const PORT = process.env.PORT || 5000;` before starting the server.

 ## Deployment status (for professor):
 - App runs locally with the production steps above.
 I have created a dist in frontend and im serving it in from the backend.
-So running the command `npm server.js` in one terminal executes the whole project without running backend and frontend separately.
+So running the command `node server.js` in one terminal executes the whole project without running backend and frontend separately.
 The latest deploy attempt on the host failed because the server could not find `index.html` to serve (the build was present locally).
 I tried workarounds and debugging, but due to time constraints I'm documenting this here.